 A practical focus

-JCU has consistently been awarded five stars for job success from the Good Universities Guide in 2016.
-JCU students gain hands-on experience through internships, placements and projects with industry, business and government organisations.
+During their studies, JCU students gain hands-on experience through internships, placements and projects with industry, business and government organisations.

 A research intensive university